Natural Building Awakening workshop for Students

 Note: This course is only for group of students from a college/institution/university

-Workshops facilitate learning about materials and techniques through hands-on work (1:1 scale) and observe wide range of experimentations done in our campus.
+Workshops facilitate learning about materials and techniques through hands-on work (1:1 scale) and observe wide range of experimentation done in our campus.
 Inferences from such experiences can strengthen confidence in building with Natural Materials.
-The course divided in four parts – Theory, Hands-on, Prototype and Rural studies & Documentation.
+The course divided in four parts – Theory, Hands-on, Prototype and Site tour.
 We are seeking participants with all levels of experience.
 Most importantly, applicants should have enthusiasm, a deep willingness to learn, an appreciation for working with their hands and a good attitude!

 What all you’ll be experiencing on site: